aseldawy/CS167/Labs/Lab5/CS167-Lab5.md

     JavaRDD<String> matchingLines = logFile.filter(line -> line.split("\t")[5].equals(desiredCode));
     System.out.printf("The file '%s' contains %d lines with response code %s\n", inputPath, matchingLines.count(), desiredCode);
     ```

-    Note: the following expression in Java

-    ```java
-    line -> line.split("\t")[5].equals(desiredCode)
-    ```

-    is called lambda expression.
-It is a shorthand to write an anonymous inner class with one function, which we have experience with from Lab 1.
-After compilation, it will be similar to the map function that we used to write in Hadoop which was a class with one function called `map`.

 4. You can run it locally first in IntelliJ to test the logic.
 Once you're satisfied with the result, recompile into a new JAR file, copy it to your CS167 machine, and run your program in your CS167 machine using the file `nasa_19950801.tsv`.
 The output should look similar to the following.